pensjonatus/flash-fiction/blog/the-one-that-got-away.md

 ---
-title: 'The One That Got Away'
+title: The One That Got Away
 date: '2012-07-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Everybody was hanging out, eating pizza, taking turns playing Xbox in pairs.
 The